kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-04-29-refresh-ip.md

 This is **useful for:**

-- Changing your IP if you think someone’s watching.
+- Changing your IP if you think someone's watching.
 - Getting a fresh lease if the current one is about to expire.
 - Troubleshooting network issues when you need a new connection.